Michael Moore: Captain Mike Across America and Slacker Uprising

 Moore takes a look at the politics of college students in what he calls "Bush Administration America" with Captain Mike Across America, which was shot during Moore's 62-city college campus tour in the months leading up to the 2004 presidential election.
 The film debuted at the Toronto International Film Festival on September 7, 2007.
 It was later re-edited by Moore into Slacker Uprising and released for free on the internet on September 23, 2008.

 Capitalism: A Love Story

-Released on September 23, 2009, Capitalism: A Love Story looks at the financial crisis of 2007–2008 and the U.S. economy during the transition between the outgoing Bush Administration and the incoming Obama Administration.
+Released on September 23, 2009, Capitalism: A Love Story analyzes the 2008 financial crisis and the U.S. economy during the transition between the Presidency of George W. Bush and the Presidency of Barack Obama.
 Addressing a press conference at its release, Moore said, "Democracy is not a spectator sport, it's a participatory event.
 If we don't participate in it, it ceases to be a democracy.
 So Obama will rise or fall based not so much on what he does but on what we do to support him."